wandadrizzle/100DAYSOFCODE/week02.md

 Well, I could have done more at night if I didn't have to work the night shift.

 Note to future self:
-        Breathe and commit to one resource child.
+        &nbsp;Breathe and commit to one resource child.
-        Your CSS is 🗑️
+        &nbsp;Your CSS is 🗑️
-        Okay, bye.
+        &nbsp;Okay, bye.

 ## Links